-Our operations are subject to various governmental laws and regulations which require compliance that can be burdensome and expensive.
+Our operations are subject to various governmental laws and regulations which require compliance that can be burdensome and expensive and could expose us to significant liabilities.

 Our oil and natural gas operations are subject to various federal, state and local governmental regulations that may be changed from time to time in response to economic and political conditions.
 Matters subject to regulation include discharge permits for drilling operations, drilling bonds, reports concerning operations, the spacing of wells, unitization and pooling of properties and taxation.
 From time to time, regulatory agencies have imposed price controls and limitations on production by restricting the rate of flow of oil and natural gas wells below actual production capacity to conserve supplies of oil and gas.
 In addition, the production, handling, storage, transportation, remediation, emission and disposal of oil and natural gas, by-products thereof and other substances and materials produced or used in connection with oil and natural gas operations are subject to regulation under federal, state and local laws and regulations primarily relating to protection of human health and the environment.
 Failure to comply with these laws and regulations may result in the assessment of sanctions, including administrative, civil or criminal penalties, permit revocations, requirements for additional pollution controls and injunctions limiting or prohibiting some or all of our operations.
 Moreover, these laws and regulations have continually imposed increasingly strict requirements for water and air pollution control and solid waste management.
 Significant expenditures may be required to comply with governmental laws and regulations applicable to us.
 We believe the trend of more expansive and stricter environmental legislation and regulations will continue.
 See Item 1.
-"Business-Regulations-Environmental Matters and Regulation" and Item 1.
-"Business-Regulation-Other Regulation of The Oil and Natural Gas Industry" for a description of the laws and regulations that affect us.
-See also "-Our operations may be exposed to significant delays, costs and liabilities as a result of environmental, health and safety requirements applicable to our business activities" above regarding a pending U.S. Environmental Protection Agency investigation regarding an alleged discharge of produced water in our WCBB field and a consent order we entered into with the Ohio Department of Natural Resources regarding our operations in the Utica Shale.
+"Business-Regulation-Environmental Matters and Regulation" and Item 1.
+"Business-Regulation-Other Regulation of the Oil and Natural Gas Industry" for a description of the laws and regulations that affect us.